- 10+ Guests Price as advertised*

 Averages and totals are calculated from our "Today’s Ride" options.

 We suggest that you arrive at least one day prior to the trip start, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
 We recommend that you fly into San Francisco International Airport (SFO) or Oakland International Airport (OAK).
-All major airlines fly into and out of San Francisco International Airport.
+You could also fly into Sacramento International Airport (SMF).

-Your Trek Travel guides will meet you at the Westin St. Francis Hotel lobby, by the grandfather clock (335 Powell Street, San Francisco, CA 94102) at 12:00 PM on the first day of the trip.
-We’ll shuttle approximately 75 minutes to Clif Family Winery in St. Helena to enjoy wine and explore the unique tasting room.
+Your Trek Travel guides will meet you at the Westin Verasa Napa lobby (1314 McKinstry Street, Napa, CA 94559) at 9:30 AM on the first day of the trip.
+We’ll shuttle approximately 15 minutes to the famed Oakville Grocery, where you'll take a moment to gear up and grab a little fuel.
 Be sure to have your cycling gear, including shoes and pedals, packed in a small bag separate and apart from your luggage.
-We will fit you to your bike and begin our first day’s ride to Calistoga.
+We will fit you to your bike and begin our first day’s ride to through the valley, stopping for lunch and your first wine tasting at Clif Family Winery in St. Helena.

 Warm sunny days (70F-80F) and cooler evenings, with temperatures at least 15 to 20 degrees cooler.
 Bring layers for the cooler morning and hotter midday differentials.
 A rain shell is also a good idea.
 Packing List